Ruth Batson: Marriage

 In 1941, aged 19, Watson married John C. Batson.
 They had three daughters together: Cassandra Way, Susan Batson, and Dorothy Owusu.
 John C. Batson died in 1971.

 Death

 Ruth Batson died on October 28, 2003, at the age of 82.
 She died in her sleep at her Beacon Hill home.

 Honors and awards

 In 1989 Batson received an honorary Doctorate of Pedagogy from Northeastern University.
 In 1993, she received an honorary degree from the University of Massachusetts Boston.

 She was a member of the board of visitors of Boston University's School of Medicine; trustees, Boston City Hospital; member, Corporation of the Massachusetts General Hospital and former member of its board of trustees; and board member of Roxbury Community College Foundation.

 Publications

 She was the author of The Black Educational Movement in Boston: A Sequence of Historical Events (1638–1975), a comprehensive chronology documenting the heroic efforts and contributions of African American parents to educational history in Boston.
-Northeastern University's School of Education printed the manuscript of nearly 900 pages in October 2001.
+Northeastern University's School of Education has made the manuscript available online.